Canardoux/flutter_sound/README.md

 ## Api classes

-SoundPlayer - plays audio either using the OSs' audio UI or headless.
+QuickPlay - plays audio either using the OSs' audio UI or headless.

-SoundRecorder - records audio.

 Track - Defines a track including artist and a link to the media.

 Album - play a collection of tracks via the OSs' audio UI.

-AudioSession - low level api for detailed control over your audio streams.
+SoundPlayer - low level api for detailed control over your audio streams.
 You can choose to have the session attached to the OSs' audio UI or not.

+SoundRecorder - records audio.

 ## Wdigets

-SoundPlayerUI - displays an HTML 5 style audio controller widget.
+QuickPlayUI - displays an HTML 5 style audio controller widget.

 SoundRecorderUI - displays a recording widget.